kelsierfin/GoalHabitTrackerGUI/README.md

 ## About
 Author Names: Tania Rizwan, Phone Myat Paing, Sanbeer Shafin

+Author Tutorials: Tania: T10, Sanbeer: T09, Phone: T14

 Author Emails: tania.rizwan@ucalgary.ca, phonemyat.paing@ucalgary.ca, sanbeer.shafin@ucalgary.ca

 Version: Final

 Description: This application is designed to track a user's goals, habits and their important related information.

--> The user  can add goals, habits, add ideal counts to goals, add current count to goals & habits, set categories for goals and their associated habits, prioritize the order of your goal completion in an Eisenhower matrix, store your current progress to a .csv file,  load from .csv file and reset all progress.
+-> The user  can add goals, habits, add ideal counts(this is how many days of the week you may want to track the goal/habit) to goals, add current count to goals & habits, set categories for goals and their associated habits, prioritize the order of your goal completion in an Eisenhower matrix, store your current progress to a .csv file,  load from .csv file and reset all progress.